msalahz/tadoo/README.md

 })
 ```

-The `<TanStackRouterDevtools />` component is not required so you can remove it if you don't want it in your layout.
+The `<TanStackRouterDevtools />` component is not required, so you can remove it if you don't want it in your layout.

 More information on layouts can be found in the [Layouts documentation](https://tanstack.com/router/latest/docs/framework/react/guide/routing-concepts#layouts).